 This document should outline the dissolution process, including any requirements or restrictions on dissolution.

 A Michigan LLC operating agreement will also specify what will happen with the LLC assets after dissolution.

-In most cases, the LLC assets will be distributed among the members according to their ownership interests.
+In most cases, the operating agreement states that LLC assets will be distributed among the members according to their ownership interests.

-If there are any business debts or liabilities after dissolution, the members may be held liable for them.
-This is why it's vital to ensure that all debts and obligations are paid off before dissolving an LLC.
+If there are any business debts or liabilities after dissolution, the members may be held liable for them, as per the operating agreement.

 Step 3: Settle LLC Debts